Cruz-Robinson-Gisselle/CS219_HW2/README.txt

 ADD/ADDS - adds two operands together
 SUB/SUBS - subtracts two operands
-AND/ANDS - Performs bitwise AND with two operands ORR/ORRS - Performs bitwise OR with two operands XOR/XORS - Performs bitwise XOR with operands
+AND/ANDS - Performs bitwise AND with two operands NOT/NOTS - Performs bitwise NOT on an operand
+ORR/ORRS - Performs bitwise OR with two operands XOR/XORS - Performs bitwise XOR with operands
 ASR/ASRS - Performs an arithmetic shift right by n bits, MSB is maintained